This privacy notice tells you what to expect when the Cheshire West and Chester Leisure CIC website collects personal information.

 Cheshire West and Chester Leisure CIC (“We”, “our” and “us”) are committed to protecting and respecting your privacy.

-For the purpose of the Data Protection Act 1998 (the “Act”) and the General Data Protection Regulations (GDPR) from 25th May 2018, the data controller is Cheshire West and Chester Leisure CIC, a company registered in England and Wales under company number 7566037 and having its registered office at Northgate Arena, Victoria Road, Chester, CH2 2AU.
+For the purpose of the Data Protection Act 2018 (the “Act”) and the General Data Protection Regulations (GDPR), the data controller is Cheshire West and Chester Leisure CIC, a company registered in England and Wales under company number 7566037 and having its registered office at Northgate Arena, Victoria Road, Chester, CH2 2AU.

 Statement of intent